moneypot/experience-react-template/README.md

 # Moneypot experience template (React)

+(This is a version of experience-react-template that uses @moneypot/experience-react-sdk in an attempt to extract all boilerplate and leave only unique game logic.
+Will replace moneypot/experience-react-template which could be moved to moneypot/experience-react-template-boilerplate since inline boilerplate can also be useful.)

 A React template for building a Moneypot experience optimized for becoming instantly productive.

 Batteries included: